 BSP 411.
 Business Strategy.
 An integrated capstone course requiring Scholars to demonstrate that they can create a well-conceived comprehensive strategy for business and successfully execute it; synthesize liberal arts, business and economics concepts in strategic management Scholars will complete a comprehensive strategic analysis for a business in partnership with the Small Business Development Center or other agency.
-Prerequisite: BSP 311 or BSP 325.
+Prerequisite: BSP 327 and senior standing.